The Storage Performance Development Kit iSCSI target application is named

 This is a hexadecimal bit mask of the CPU cores where the iSCSI target will start polling threads.
 In this example, CPU cores 24, 25, 26 and 27 would be used.

-In addition to the configuration file, the iSCSI target may also be configured via JSON-RPC calls.
-See JSON-RPC Methods for details.
+The iSCSI target is configured via JSON-RPC calls.
+See JSON-RPC for details.

 The Linux initiator is open-iscsi.